matthew0241/CPlayersGuide/Master Syntax List.md

 Setting a simple property
 - The first class code example shows how we would make public getters and setters without properties
 - The second class code example shows how a property greatly simplifies this process
+- `value` is a special variable, even though we didn't define a `value` parameter, it automatically exists in a property `set`

 ```cs
 // Public getters and setters without properties